All vessels pose some risk to Australia’s marine biosecurity.

 Anti-fouling and in water cleaning

-The protection and cleaning activities you undertake to manage biofouling on your vessel, can also threaten the health of our marine waters.
+The activities you undertake to manage biofouling on your vessel, can also threaten the health of our marine waters.

 anti-fouling and in-water cleaning guidelines can help you manage risks associated with: